cysouw/diathesis/text/c06_prepositions.md

 ### [ NL | N– ] Location preposition drop {#sec:prepositions-location-drop}

-A special variant of a dropped preposition of is the removal of an obligatory locational phrase.
-The verb *steigen* 'to mount' has an obligatory locational phrase with an agentive subject [@next a,b].
-The analysis that the subject is agentive is reinforced by the impossibility for the participle to be used attributively without the locational phrase [@next c,d], cf. [@sec:participles-adnominal-usage].
+A special variant of a dropped preposition of is the removal of an obligatory location phrase.
+For example, the verb *steigen* 'to mount' has an obligatory location phrase when used with an agentive subject [@next a,b].
+The analysis that the subject is agentive is reinforced by the impossibility for the participle to be used attributively without the location phrase [@next c,d], cf. [@sec:participles-adnominal-usage].

 ::: ex
 - Der Mann steigt aus dem Auto.